 - Multi-Touch might not respond on parts of the screen

 - Degraded Multi-Touch performance, such as missed screen touches or touches not registering in the right location

-- Touches might unexpectedly register during a phone call
+- Touches might unexpectedly be registered during a phone call

 - Display might not turn off during phone calls

-- Accidental edge or palm touches might register
+- Accidental edge or palm touches might be registered

 - True Tone display doesn't function correctly

 - Lost or degraded function of the ambient light sensor, causing the screen to dim or brighten incorrectly